-Board games are known for social interaction, getting know other players and as excellent social tools.
-So why would anyone in their right mind play a game solo or a single player board game?
+Board games are known for social interaction, getting to know other players, and as excellent social tools.
+So why would anyone in their right mind play a game solo or a single-player board game?

-It might surprise some of you that there is actually a pretty big community of players that play games with only a single player and that there’s a whole lot of board games that are designed specifically for one player.
+It might surprise some of you that there is actually a pretty big community of players that play games with only a single-player and that there are a whole lot of board games that are designed specifically for one player.

-Playing single player board games isn’t as weird as you may first think.
-If you’re really into a game, solo play gives you chance to experience everything that a box has to offer.
+Playing single-player board games isn’t as weird as you may first think.
+If you’re really into a game, solo play gives you the chance to experience everything that a box has to offer.
 Sometimes games will require several playthroughs to get the full effect, and it’s not always easy to get a group together.

 Some games are extremely complicated and a quick run-through beforehand gives you the chance to learn all of the intricacies of a rule set before your gaming group shows up.
 Especially with games like Arkham Horror, it can be a lot of fun to do a solo run the night before a big gaming session.

-Before we dive into the list, let’s take a quick look at what exactly makes a single player board game.
+Before we dive into the main list, let’s take a quick look at what exactly makes a single-player board game.

-A single player board game is known by several names: single player, solo player, solitaire.
+A single-player board game is known by several names: single-player, solo-player, and solitaire.
 They honestly all refer to the same thing.

 Can I only play this with one person or can I add other players?